-Megan Harvey is one of our Third Grade ELA teachers at Mandarin Oaks Elementary.
-Ms. Harvey was born and raised in Jacksonville, FL.
+Megan Hall is one of our 3rd Grade ELA teachers at Mandarin Oaks Elementary.
+Ms. Hall was born and raised in Jacksonville, FL.
 She was even a student at MOE all throughout her elementary years for K-5th grade!
-She graduated from the University of North Florida with a Bachelor's Degree in Elementary Education K-6th and she is also ESOL endorsed.
-She loves spending time with her family, friends, and supporting the Florida Gators.
+She graduated from the University of North Florida with a Bachelor's Degree in Elementary Education K-6.
+She is ESOL Endorsed and recently earned a Reading K-12 Endorsement.
+This is her 10th year teaching and her 7th year teaching at MOE.
+During her career, she has taught 1st, 3rd, and 5th grade.
+She loves going to the beach and spending time with her family and friends.Ms.
+Kennedy